-\textit{Introduction}.-- Chiral light-matter interactions~\cite{bliokh2015quantum, lodahl2017chiral}, form the core of recent discussions in quantum optics and material science.
-They appear in non-reciprocal systems, where isolators and circulators have opened new possibilities for the design of on-chip signal processing systems and quantum networks~\cite{mahmoodian2016quantum, yuan2015achieving, seif2018broadband}.
-Recently, such interactions have been investigated in the field of nano-optics, with the appropriate designs of two-dimensional nanoantennas or plasmonic arrays~\cite{shitrit2011optical,oconnor2014spinorbit,shitrit2013rashbatype,shitrit2013spinoptical,dahan2010geometric,frischwasser2011rashbalike,lin2013polarizationcontrolled}.
-Chiral metasurfaces, sometimes known as ``Berry'' or ``Geometric Phase Metasurfaces" (GPM)~\cite{bomzon2002spacevariant}, have found many applications for the selective manipulation of quantum emitters, in particular in the field of valleytronics~\cite{sun2019separation, guddala2019valley, jha2018spontaneous}.
+Chiral light-matter interactions~\cite{bliokh2015quantum, lodahl2017chiral} form the core of recent discussions in quantum optics and material science.
+Recently, such interactions have been investigated in nano-optics, with the appropriate designs of two-dimensional nanoantennas or plasmonic arrays~\cite{shitrit2013spinoptical,fox2022generalized,bliokh2015spinorbit}.
+Chiral metasurfaces, sometimes known as ``Berry'' or ``geometric phase metasurfaces" (GPM)~\cite{bomzon2002spacevariant}, have found many applications for the selective manipulation of quantum emitters, in particular in the field of valleytronics~\cite{sun2019separation, guddala2019valley, jha2018spontaneous}.
 There, valley excitons can be selectively excited and detected by the spin angular momentum of the emitted light due to the metasurface's spin-momentum locking (SML) mechanism.
 This allows routing valley degrees of freedom into optical cavity modes, opening ways for new valley-photon interfaces~\cite{gong2018nanoscale, chervy2018room, rong2020photonic}.

 Despite their applicative potential and the fascinating connections they draw with many fundamental issues in optics, plasmonic GPMs have been elusive to a rigorous and exhaustive theoretical description.
-Previous theoretical attempts have either considered (i) adiabatic processes in systems with optical elements presenting a {\it continuous} spatial modulation~\cite{bomzon2002spacevariant}, or (ii) a group theory analysis in the Kagome lattice, restricted to waves with an electric field perpendicular to the surface, that ascribed SML to the simultaneous presence of translation and rotation symmetries of the {\it whole} lattice~\cite{shitrit2013spinoptical}.
-None of these approaches cover the typical case of GPMs with discrete elements that present chirality within the unit cell but without global rotation symmetries~\cite{ding2014ultrathin,guddala2019valley,yu2014flat,genevet2017recent,yu2011light,karimi2014generating,lin2014dielectric}.
-An issue that has not been addressed yet is how SML can be reconciled with the surface plasmon polariton (SPP) linear polarization, with a transverse spin density with respect to the propagation direction.
+Previous theoretical works have either considered (i) Berry-phase arguments in systems with optical elements presenting a {\it continuous} spatial modulation~\cite{bomzon2002spacevariant} or (ii) a group theory analysis in the Kagome lattice, restricted to waves with an electric field perpendicular to the surface, that ascribed SML to the simultaneous presence of translation and rotation symmetries of the {\it whole} lattice~\cite{shitrit2013spinoptical}.
+None of these approaches cover the typical case of GPMs, which are composed of discrete elements that present chirality within the unit cell but without global rotation symmetries~\cite{genevet2017recent, chervy2018room, fox2022generalized}.